Logo Clones

 The John Deere logo, and a deer-crossing sign.

-In a video called "It Doesn't Have to be Unique," from the Lynda.com course "Graphic Design: Logo Design Tips and Tricks," John McWade talks about the similarities between the logos for household brand names such as Volvo, Honda, and Sony.
+In a video called "It Doesn't Have to be Unique," from a Lynda.com course, John McWade talks about the similarities between the logos for household brand names such as Volvo, Honda, and Sony.

 Font weight and color aren't the only things that differentiate these companies.
 So does their brand.